It seems like everyone is making sourdough these days, and I honestly couldn’t be more excited about that.

 Once you feel confident with your dough’s overall shape, transfer it to your lightly greased bread pan.
 Cover, and allow dough to rise a second time until it has puffed above the tops of the pans, about 45 minutes to an hour.

-If you’re not sure whether your dough has finished rising, lightly poke the top.
+Not sure whether your dough has finished rising?
+Lightly poke the top.
 If the dough springs back quickly, let it rise for a bit longer.
 If it springs back slowly, it’s ready to go!

 Or if it collapses, it’s over-proofed.
 You could punch it down and try again, or you could pop it in the oven anyway.

 Preheat the oven to 375 degrees Fahrenheit (190 degrees Fahrenheit) and bake for 35 to 40 minutes.

 Turn out your finished bread and allow it to cool completely on a cooling rack before slicing and serving.
 Your bread should sound slightly hollow when you thump the bottom.
 For a softer crust, brush butter onto the top and let it soak into the crust while it cools.

 Slice and serve!
-This bread made some really delicious sandwiches.
+This crusty sourdough cottage bread made some really delicious sandwiches.
 My husband loved it as part of a tuna melt.